rewgs/open-stage-control-ts/resources/docs/donate.md

 If you wish to sponsor the project or hire me to build something with Open Stage Control, feel free to [contact me](mailto:jean-emmanuel@ammd.net) but please note that:

 - Sponsoring is only possible in an "altruistic" way, that is with no guarantee whatsoever of prioritizing anyone's interests
-- I'm not interested in developing dedicated solutions for proprietary softwares
+- I'm not interested in developing dedicated features for proprietary softwares
 - I'm not interested in developing closed-source contents

 ## Infrastructure Sponsors